Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 The fact of the matter is that most of the young population is being replaced by immigrants, and a near-total replacement may happen sooner than later.
 In Spain, there were 322k births in 2024, and of those 31% were of foreign-born mothers.
 [The government is actively working to replace the young population with immigrants](https://www.lamoncloa.gob.es/lang/en/gobierno/councilministers/paginas/2024/202411119-council-press-conference.aspx), and is now aiming to regularise [300k immigrants a year](https://www.reuters.com/world/europe/spain-regularise-about-300000-undocumented-migrants-per-year-2024-11-19/).
-Meanwhile, unemployment of citizens under 25 is around 26%, that is, some 470k young people willing to take nearly any job.
-Much of these are degree holders; engineers, nurses, lawyers.
+Meanwhile, unemployment of citizens under 25 is around 26%, with some 470k young people willing to take nearly any job.
+Much of these are degree holders.
 Meanwhile, the government cites the "need for workers" as a reason for their immigration policies.
 A further ~400k of people under 25 are jobless, and [do not appear in the official statistics](https://english.elpais.com/society/2021-09-17/spain-has-second-highest-percentage-of-young-people-who-neither-work-nor-study-in-eu.html).
 This brings the real joblessness rate for under 25s to an estimation of around 50%.